Will a dog with bloat poop?

 Dog bloat is very painful and can be deadly depending on the extent of potential twists in your dog’s stomach.
 Your dog may have diarrhea but a dog with bloat probably won’t poop firm stool.

-As the gas slowly releases through burps and farts, simple bloat in dogs can too, but they may also suffer from a more severe condition known as gastric dilation and volvulus in dogs (GDV).
+As the gas slowly releases through burps and farts, simple bloat in dogs can too, but they may also suffer from a more severe condition known as gastric dilatation-volvulus (or GDV) in dogs.
 This can be fatal if not treated so you should always contact your vet immediately if you suspect bloat.

 Why Do Dogs Get Bloat?

 Some theories behind bloat in dogs simply involve your dog taking in too much food or liquid and having excessive gas.